tmpstpdwn/Shwal/README.md

 Set wallpaper and generate colorscheme from an image.

 Options:
+  -w <image>    Set wallpaper.
-  -i <image>    Set wallpaper and generate colorscheme from <image>.
+  -i <image>    Set wallpaper, generate colorscheme from <image> and process templates.
-  -j <json>     load colorscheme from <json>.
+  -j <json>     load colorscheme/process templates from <json>.
   -r            Restore wallpaper.

 Examples:
   shwal -i ~/Pictures/wallpaper.jpg
   shwal -j ~/Files/gruvbox.json
   shwal -r

-Note:
-  -i will set the wallpaper and also change the colorscheme while.
-  -j will only make changes to the colorscheme.
 ```
+- `-w <image>`  : This option will set <image> as wallpaper.
 - `-i <image>`  : This option will set <image> as wallpaper, generate colorcheme, process templates with the new colorcheme.
-                  also run executables inside `~/.config/shwal/scripts`.
-- `-j <json>`   : This flag can be used to load a colorscheme from a json file, process templates with the new colorcheme. also
+- `-j <json>`   : This flag can be used to load a colorscheme from a json file, process templates with the new colorcheme.
-                  run executables inside `~/.config/shwal/scripts`.
-- `-r`          : This flag will reset the wallpaper to the last used one. this flag should be used to put wallpaper
+- `-r`          : This flag will reset the wallpaper to the last used one.
-                  on the screen after a reboot. put it in your startscript.

 ## Installation